National Underground Railroad Freedom Center plans to merge

-CINCINNATI Feb 16 An American museum that tells the history of black slaves escaping from the U.S. south has announced plans to merge with another museum to ensure its survival.
+CINCINNATI The struggling Freedom Center, which tells the history of black slaves escaping from the U.S. south, announced plans on Wednesday to merge with another Cincinnati museum to ensure its survival.

-The National Underground Railroad Freedom Center in Cincinnati, Ohio said it would merge administrative, programming and some personnel costs, as well as expand community partnerships and fundraising opportunities with the Cincinnati Museum Center.
+The National Underground Railroad Freedom Center said it would merge administrative, programming and some personnel costs, as well as expand community partnerships and fundraising opportunities with the Cincinnati Museum Center.

-The Freedom Center , which opened its doors in 2004, was facing possible closure at the end of this year if it did not fill a $1.5 million funding gap,

-Details are still being hammered out, but the initial overview of the merger's financial aspects looks positive , according to Elizabeth Pierce, the Museum Center's vice president of marketing and communications.
+Details are still being hammered out, but the initial overview of the merger's financial aspects look positive, according to Elizabeth Pierce, the Museum Center's vice president of marketing and communications.

 "We are entering a phase of due diligence," she said.
 "We have some initial analysis that allows us to think it was the right thing to do.
 We are now going to validate those assumptions."